CPSC-383/aegis/docs/getting-started/agents.md

 - **[END_TURN](../api/agent_commands/end-turn.md)**: Indicates the agent is done with its turn.
 - **[MOVE](../api/agent_commands/move.md)**: Moves the agent in a specified direction.
-- **[OBSERVE](../api/agent_commands/observe.md)**: Gathers information about a grid.
-Information becomes more distorted the further away the grid is from the agent.
-The distortion only affects the life signals list and the top layer of the grid.
+- **[OBSERVE](../api/agent_commands/observe.md)**: Gathers information about a cell.
+Information becomes more distorted the further away the cell. is from the agent.
+The distortion only affects the life signals list and the top layer of the cell.
 - **[PREDICT](../api/agent_commands/predict.md)**: Represents the prediction of an agent.
 - **[SAVE_SURV](../api/agent_commands/save-surv.md)**: Save a survivor.
 - **[SEND_MESSAGE](../api/agent_commands/send-message.md)**: Sends a message to other agents.
 Note that messages are sent at the start of